dehshat12/ShadowMite-Setup-Wizard/README.md

 - **Locale Selection** – select language and region.
 - **Application Manager** – install/remove “prescribed apps” from JSON definitions.
 - **Summary & Finish** – review and confirm configuration choices.
 ---
+Notes: The templates folder contains the app jsons
+---

 Building ShadowMite is as easy.
 Get your Raspberry Pi Lite OS flashed into an SD card and follow the rest